 Jane Golley is an economist focused on a range of Chinese transition and development issues and an Adjunct Director of the Australian Centre on China in the World.
 She is the author of ‘Uncertain Numbers, Uncertain Outcomes’ in China Story Yearbook 2012, Red Rising, Red Eclipse and is presently working on various aspects of China’s demographic change and economic performance, including rural-urban demographic transitions in economic growth and the economic implications of rising gender imbalances.

 This essay is based on recent research by Jane Golley and Rod Tyers.
-For a complete version including full bibliographic details of the research cited herein, see: The China Story Archive.
+For a complete version including full bibliographic details of the research cited herein, please see Taylor & Francis.